Mödling: History

 The settlement dates back to the Neolithic era.
 Through the centuries, the name of the town evolved from Medilihha to Medelikch, Medling and, finally, Mödling.
-These names traces back to old Slavic meaning 'slowly running water'.
+These names trace back to old Slavic meaning 'slowly running water'.

 Today there is a quaint old town with a pedestrian area.
 The town was the residence of a branch of the Babenberg family, as a result of which it received the nickname Babenbergerstadt ('Town of the Babenbergs').

 Traces of the first settlements of the Hallstatt culture from the Neolithic era were found on the Kalenderberg.
 Roman coins and a Roman burial site have been found near today's railway station.

 After Charlemagne's victory in 803 AD against the Avars, the area around Mödling was settled by settlers from Bavaria.
 About 500 Avar graves were found in the area of the "Goldene Stiege" (very close to today's old city).

 The first ancient document mentioning "MEDILIHHA ULTRA MONTEM COMMIGENIUM" is dated 8 September 903, when two bishops (of the then Roman Catholic church) exchanged lands.
 However, in 907 the settlement seems to have been destroyed again.
 After the Battle of Lechfeld settlement in the area of today's Mödling started again.

 After this, for some time Mödling housed a relative of the then ruling House of Babenberg.
 In 1177, Henry the Elder, son of Henry II Jasomirgott, became landlord in an area reaching from Liesing to Piesting and Bruck an der Leitha.
 You can read this in old documents kept in the nearby monastery of Heiligenkreuz.
 In Henry's days arts and culture dominated in the castle of Mödling; the famous minnesinger Walther von der Vogelweide stayed there more than once.
 The Spitalkirche and today's St. Othmar were built in the 15th century, the Karner (charnel house) in the 12th.